preminstrel/computer-vision-2022-project/README.md

 Creation of the repo

-Creation of the project website2
+Creation of the project website